 Leading international agencies make the following predictions of oil prices.

-Fluctuations in global crude oil prices have always been in the focus of economic and financial news.
+Fluctuations in global crude oil prices have always been the focus of the economic and financial news.
 The higher crude oil prices rise, the more positive is the economic outlook for petroleum exporters.
 In contrast, those countries dependent on petroleum imports suffer to varying degrees from those same higher prices as import bills increase.
 Estimates for the price per barrel for crude oil from leading financial and multilateral institutions are thus closely monitored by governments, investors, and consumers alike.
-Here's a summary of some recent crude oil price forecasts:

 View more energy statistics and visualizations related to energy, including the estimated breakeven cost of oil production by country, natural gas price dynamics and insights from the BP Energy Outlook 2030, or dive deeper into historical commodity prices from the World Bank and IMF or commodity price forecasts.
 You can also explore with Knoema a variety of other critical commodities, including: gold | silver | copper | aluminum | nickel | zinc | coal.

 As you examine commodity prices and forecasts, you may also be interested in economic forecasts for the G20 countries across the following indicators: GDP growth | inflation | unemployment | government debt | current account balance | external debt.